lidianycs/lidianycs.github.io/_pages/about.md

   </a>
 </div>

-### Selected highlights
+### Featured Work
-- Publications in IEEE Software, Springer Nature Computer Science, and TOSEM
-- Distinguished Paper at SBES; papers at SEAA 2025
+- [Exploring Empathy in Software Engineering: Insights from a Grey Literature Analysis of Practitioners' Perspectives](https://dl.acm.org/doi/abs/10.1145/3748721). **ACM Transactions on Software Engineering and Methodology**.
+2025.

 For the most up-to-date list of publications, see my [Google Scholar](https://scholar.google.com/citations?user=kxhHAW4AAAAJ).